-We act for clients in investigations and proceedings by criminal and regulatory agencies and have been involved in several high profile and public interest cases.
+The global shift towards the enforcement of anti-corruption legislation (coupled with significant fines and penalties) has seen us acting for clients in a number of investigations and proceedings by criminal and regulatory agencies.
+Our team has been involved in several high profile and public interest cases.
 These include the largest Ponzi scheme investigation in Africa and one of the largest and most complex tax inquiries in South Africa to date.

-Our service extends to identifying specific governance and/or compliance risks that resulted in prejudice and/or losses, and making recommendations to mitigate these.
+Our service extends to identifying specific governance and/or compliance risks that may result in prejudice and/or losses and making recommendations to address and/or mitigate these.